Lujan Grisham 'open minded' as lawmakers pitch crime bills

 Lujan Grisham, a Democrat, is largely empowered to set the agenda for each session.

-A spokeswoman for Lujan Grisham said Monday the governor is open minded as she begins talks with legislative leaders about what bills to authorize for consideration.
+A spokeswoman said Monday the governor is open-minded as she begins talks with legislative leaders about what bills to authorize for consideration.

 "Crime and criminal justice are absolutely among the topics that the governor is interested in pursuing early next year," spokeswoman Nora Meyers Sackett said Monday.